thenativeweb/record-stdstreams/README.md

 ## Suppressing output during recording

-If you want to record the stdstreams and suppress their outputs, cass record with `false` as parameter:
+If you want to record the stdstreams and suppress their outputs, call record with `false` as parameter:

 ```javascript
 const stop = record(false);